-You will find Christi Paul every weekend morning anchoring CNN New Day as well as anchoring/reporting on HLN's The Daily Share during the week.
+You will find Christi Paul every weekend morning anchoring CNN New Day as well as anchoring and reporting for HLN during the week.

 Christi has covered President Obama's 2nd Inauguration in Washington, DC, was on the news desk walking viewers through the first 5 hours of the Newtown, CT, school shooting and the Virginia Tech shooting.
 She has also extensively reported on Hurricane Sandy, several presidential elections, and secured an exclusive interview with Vice-President Joe Biden, talking about his motivation to combat domestic violence as well as addressing the issues with Obamacare.

 Christi is a wife and mother of 3 daughters and as such, has a passion for helping children and teens.
 She serves on the National Advisory Council for the One Love Foundation in honor of Yeardley Love, the University of VA Lacrosse player beaten to death by her boyfriend, and is also involved with Girl Talk Inc., an organization where high school girls mentor middle school girls to help build self-esteem and combat bullying.

 Tired of simply having to tell viewers news stories about children who are missing, Christi took action to help, founding "Find Our Children"...a partnership with The National Center for Missing and Exploited Children in Washington, DC.
 HLN featured a segment about a missing child, asking viewers to help find them and to date, 35 of the profiled children have been brought home safe and sound.
 In 2012 NCMEC honored Christi with their prestigious Hope Award...an award she shares with past winners such as former Secretary of State Colin Powell, then-Senator Joe Biden and actor Ben Affleck.